mraad/spark-esri/README.md

 python setup.py install
 ```

-Note that the `java_gateway.py` code borrowed from Spark 3.0.
+Note that the `java_gateway.py` code is borrowed from Spark 3.0 source code.
 Hoping that this will not be needed when we will switch to 3.0.

 ### Notebooks